Connected

 You know that I'm addicted to the magic of film production, and the thought of being turned away, like Adam and Eve from the Garden, reminded me that at times like these, what's called for is a higher power.
 I pulled my magic 8-ball out of my pack and consulted it about my prospects for success.

-I turned the ball over, and the answer floated up out of the darkness.
+The answer floated up out of the darkness.
 Time will tell, it read.
-I was more disappointed if that's even possible.
-It's this kind of nonsense, I thought, that makes people seriously doubt the reliability of magic balls and whatnot.
+It's this kind of nonsense that makes people seriously doubt the reliability of divination.

 "How does everyone know that?"
 I asked.
 "Is it that obvious?"